Board of Directors

+Shazlin Rahman is a Malaysian-born, Toronto-based city-builder, community organizer and freelance writer.
 Shazlin holds a B.A. in Journalism from Wilfrid Laurier University and a Masters in Communication and Culture at Ryerson University.
 In her current role at the Inspirit Foundation, she supports the creation of communications strategies and provides support to the organization’s grantees and network of young change leaders.
-During her free time, Shazlin leverages her communications skills to help different civic engagement and social justice projects, including the 4Rs Youth Movement, CivicMuslims and Ramadan Tent Project Toronto.
-Shazlin’s creativity transcends her work; she can often be found craftmaking, writing, and exploring culture through culinary arts. @linabdulrahman
+Prior to moving to Canada, Shazlin studied architecture in Malaysia and Australia.
+She brings together her passion for city-building and equity through urban affairs writing focused on how Muslims, and Muslim women in particular, experience urban spaces. @shazlin_r

 Steven is a journalist and writer with a strong interest in post-9/11 issues and international affairs.
 He has worked as a reporter for the CBC and the Ottawa Citizen and is currently an Associate Editor for The Islamic Monthly magazine and an opinion writer for CBC News online.
 His writing has appeared on Al Jazeera English, the Globe and Mail, Salon, Quartz, Buzzfeed, the Literary Review of Canada, NOW Magazine, and the Huffinton Post, among other outlets.
 He’s also a graduate of Carleton’s School of Journalism and Communication. @stevenzzhou